blackberry/OpenCV/modules/core/doc/dynamic_structures.rst

 -------
 Adds an element to the end of a sequence.

-.. ocv:cfunction:: char* cvSeqPush(  CvSeq* seq, void* element=NULL )
+.. ocv:cfunction:: schar* cvSeqPush( CvSeq* seq, const void* element=NULL )

     :param seq: Sequence

     :param element: Added element

 The function adds an element to the end of a sequence and returns a pointer to the allocated element.
 If the input ``element`` is NULL, the function simply allocates a space for one more element.